objectiv/objectiv.io/README.md

 ```

 ==> Then, to set the production build live, simply move it from `/tmp/production_` to `/www`.

+---

+**NOTE**

+The above deploy command uses the current date as the tag for the website-deploy image.
+If you've set another
+TAG when building the image, use that instead (e.g. `objectiv/website-deploy:TAG deploy.sh`).

+---

 ## Manual deployment
 Alternatively, if you want/need to to deploy manually, it's also possible to extract the build artefacts from